markmo/admin-server/README.md

 Routes are defined in app/app.php

-# Debug PHP using Xdebug and IntelliJ
+## Debug PHP using Xdebug and IntelliJ

-* Download the Xdebug prebuilt binaries or sources.
+Download the Xdebug prebuilt binaries or sources.
 You will need to have xdebug.so placed in your lib path

-* Detailed PhpStorm instructions can be found here: http://confluence.jetbrains.com/display/PhpStorm/Xdebug+Installation+Guide
+Detailed PhpStorm instructions can be found here: http://confluence.jetbrains.com/display/PhpStorm/Xdebug+Installation+Guide

-* Edit php.ini to enable xdebug.so (OS X Example)
+Edit php.ini to enable xdebug.so (OS X Example):

     [xdebug]
     zend_extension="/usr/lib/php/extensions/no-debug-non-zts-20090626/xdebug.so"